 Some senior communities have beach access or a stocked lake or pond right on their grounds which allows seniors to engage in a favorite summer pastime: fishing.
-Emeritus at Beckett Lake in Clearwater, Flor. is directly adjacent to Beckett Lake and residents have access to a fishing dock and other lakeside amenities.
+Emeritus at Beckett Lake in Clearwater, Florida is directly adjacent to Beckett Lake and residents have access to a fishing dock and other lakeside amenities.

-3. Gardening: Gardening is a much beloved activity by seniors, and the sun brings the green-thumbs out of their residences en masse.
+Gardening is a much beloved activity by seniors, and the sun brings the green-thumbs out of their residences en masse.
 Almost all senior communities accommodate gardens.
-For example, Eden Rock Assisted Living in Wilmington, Del. provides raised garden beds for their residents to grow vegetables, herbs, and whatever else they might fancy.
+For example, Eden Rock Assisted Living in Wilmington, Delaware provides raised garden beds for their residents to grow herbs, vegetables and whatever else they might fancy.

-4. Walking: Many assisted living communities are built on large grounds with significant acreage.
+Many assisted living communities are built on large grounds with significant acreage.
 They put this space to use by providing scenic walking trails to senior residents in a secure, gated setting where their safety is assured.
-One example is La Posada at Parke Centre Green Valley, in Green Valley, Ariz.
+One example is La Posada at Parke Centre Green Valley, in Green Valley, Arizona.
 It has 4 miles of walking trails on its 110 acre campus!

 Of course, this is just a small sampling of all the summer activities that go on at assisted and senior living communities across the U.S.